scala/scala3/docs/docs/reference/contextual/motivation-new.md

  2. [With Clauses](./context-parameters.md) define are a new syntax for implicit _parameters_ and their _arguments_.
 It unambiguously aligns parameters and arguments, solving a number of language warts.
 It also allows us to have several with clauses in a definition.

- 3. [Given Imports](./given-imports.md) are a new class of import selectors that specifically import givens and nothing else.
+ 3. ["Given" Imports](./given-imports.md) are a new class of import selectors that specifically import givens and nothing else.

  4. [Implicit Conversions](./conversions.md) are now expressed as given instances of a standard `Conversion` class.
 All other forms of implicit conversions will be phased out.